hongkunyoo/hongkunyoo.github.io/_drafts/2021-02-06-mlops-jupyterflow.markdown

 - `Pod` == Jupyter notebook server
 - ML code location == Shared Storage(NAS server)

-### Kubernetes based ML tool
+Data scientist can write their ML code on this containerized Jupyter server.

+### Re-runnging a executed container

+We need to solve the second problem.
+Even if you can manage to write code inside the container, we need to run that container on Kubernetes for training job.
+How can we run a container on Kubernetes that is already initiated?
+Kubernetes runs containers with image, not with executed container.
+Do we have to build a image from Jupyter notebook server?
+Not at all.
+There is a way to run your ML code without re-building your container.

+Using Shared Storage simply solves the problem.
+Because the code data scientist wrote gets stored in Shared Storage(NAS), you only need the connect that Shared Storage volume when you run your ML code on Kubernetes.

-Let's take a further look at Kubernetes based ML tool.
-After finishing model development, now is the time to scale one's ML job on Kubernetes.
-There are three important parts to run the code.
-"Model execute environment, ML code, Model hyper-parameter"
+Let's take a look at the basics of running ML code.
+There are three main parts.
+"Model execute environment, ML code, Model hyper-parameter".

 ```bash
 venv/bin/python train.py epoch=10 dropout=0.5